joolstorrentecalo/gitlab-foss/doc/tutorials/set_up_gitlab_google_integration/index.md

 # Tutorial: Set up the Google Cloud integration

+DETAILS:
+**Tier:** Free, Premium, Ultimate
+**Offering:** GitLab.com
+**Status:** Beta

+FLAG:
+On GitLab.com, this feature is available for a subset of users.
+On GitLab Dedicated, this feature is not available.

+This feature is in [Beta](../../policy/experiment-beta-support.md).

 This tutorial shows you how to integrate Google Cloud with GitLab, so that you can deploy directly to Google Cloud.